-We all know that for the ease of access to the various sections related to file and folders in Explorer, we’ve have the Quick Access Toolbar there.
+We all know that for the ease of access to the various sections related to file and folders in Explorer, we’ve had the Quick Access Toolbar there.
 Actually, a smart Windows user always refer and became used to Quick Access Toolbar as it helps you to manage things quickly.
 But, today I came around a weird issue related to this toolbar.
 Whenever I tried to click the Properties option, besides showing me the file information, Explorer crashed.
 It sounds like there was something wrong with Quick Access Toolbar entries on the system.

 Then I concluded that if by somehow, I managed to reset Quick Access Toolbar then the issue could be bypassed.
-But there were no straightforward option in Windows to reset this toolbar.
+But there was no straightforward option in Windows to reset this toolbar.
 Therefore we have to tweak the registry configuration for resetting this toolbar, steps for which are mentioned below:

-Reset Quick Access Toolbar Using Registry
+Reset Explorer Quick Access Toolbar using Registry

 1. Press Windows Key + R combination, type put Regedt32.exe in Run dialog box and hit Enter to open the Registry Editor.